lextm/jekyll-theme-chirpy/_posts/2014-10-3-jexus-manager-server-side-update-security-concerns.md

 As new releases of Jexus Manager components deliver new features as well as bug fixes, the users should be notified once they are available.
 Thus, the server component allows the client to query its version.

-Now I’d like to introduce a few new protection added in the next release (1.1).
+Now I'd like to introduce a few new protection added in the next release (1.1).

 # Parent Path Disabled (1.1)

-It is clear that many methods allowing file paths that contain “..” to be passed.
-Then unauthorized Jexus Manager users might be able to query system information that they don’t usually have access to.
+It is clear that many methods allowing file paths that contain `..` to be passed.
+Then unauthorized Jexus Manager users might be able to query system information that they don't usually have access to.
 Thus, such file paths will be forbidden.

 # Localhost Test (1.1)